 Graph ADT

-Graph(): creates an empty Graph.
+Graph(): creates an empty graph.

-getNumVertices(): return the number of vertices of the graph.
+getNumVertices(): returns the number of vertices of the graph.

-getNumEdges(): return the number of edges of the graph.
+getNumEdges(): returns the number of edges of the graph.

-addVertex(a): add vertex to the graph for city named a.
+addVertex(a): adds a vertex to the graph for a city named a.

-deleteVertex(a): delete vertex for city named a if any from the graph.
+deleteVertex(a): deletes the vertex for the city named a, if any, from the graph.

-addEdge(a, b): add edge between vertices with names a and b.
+addEdge(a, b): adds an edge between vertices with names a and b.

-deleteEdge(a, b): remove edge between vertices with names a and b.
+deleteEdge(a, b): removes the edge between vertices with names a and b.

-getVertices(): iterate through all vertices of the graph.
+getVertices(): iterates through all vertices of the graph.

-getEdges(): iterate through all edges of the graph.
+getEdges(): iterates through all edges of the graph.

-degree(v): return the degree of vertex v.
+degree(v): returns the degree of vertex v.

-neighbors(v): return all neighbors of vertex v.
+neighbors(v): returns all neighbors of vertex v.

-getEdgeBetween(a, b): return the edge, if any, between vertices a and b.
+getEdgeBetween(a, b): returns the edge, if any, between vertices a and b.

-pathCost(a, b): return the cost of the shortest path between cities named a and b.
+pathCost(a, b): returns the cost of the shortest path between cities named a and b.

-Note that we have not defined details of the representation of the graph, for e. g. if we are using Adjacency Lists or Adjacency matrices.
+Note that we have not defined details of the representation of the graph, for example, whether we are using adjacency lists or adjacency matrices.
 The ADT serves as the public interface for those using the graph data structure.
-The implementation details are hidden from them.
+The implementation details are hidden.

 To implement ADTs in a language, a suitable syntactic structure needs to be provided so that the clients of the abstraction can declare instances of the ADT and operate on them.
 The type representation and the implementations of the operation are hidden from the outside world.
-Sometimes support may be required to provide for objects of ADTs to be operated on by few general built-in operations like assignment and comparison since these may typically be required to be redefined for the user defined type.
+Sometimes support may be required to allow objects of ADTs to be operated on by a few general built-in operations such as assignment and comparison since these may need to be redefined for the user-defined type.

-In the Heap example, the Heap ADT may be defined as follows:
+In the heap example, the heap ADT may be defined as follows:

 Heap ADT